rsml/simple-debug-version/README.md

-# simple-npm-version
+# simple-debug-version

-This package export at named variable called VERSION of type String
+This package exports a named variable called VERSION of type String

 This variable always matches the current version of this package.